 Before using the CSD Python API you must activate it so that the system knows where to look for the Python interpreter and all its modules.

-Assuming the Python API has been installed using the CSDS installer, on Windows the simplest way is to launch an Anaconda prompt from the Start menu.
-Alternatively you can run this command from a DOS command prompt:
+Assuming the Python API has been installed using the CSDS installer, on Windows you can launch an interactive Python prompt from the Start menu via CCDC -> CSD Python API.

 %USERPROFILE%\CCDC\ccdc-software\csd-python-api\miniconda\Scripts\activate.bat